 When you move into a community with a Homeowners’ Association (HOA), there are many benefits you will enjoy.
 But, with the good usually comes the bad.
 HOA members have to follow “covenants, conditions and restrictions” (CC&R) which are legal documents that detail the rules about how the association will operate.
 The HOA’s elected Board of Directors or Trustees are the overseers of the community’s rules and, it’s not unusual for an HOA Board to overstep its bounds.

 If you feel your civil or property rights as a member of a community homeowners’ association are being violated, you have a right to be heard.
 Contact the experienced HOA lawyers at Davis & Mendelson in Voorhees, NJ.
 We understand the nuances of HOA laws and we will fight to make sure your interests as a member are protected.

-Common Problems that Take Place in Camden County Community Associations
+Common Problems that Take Place in New Jersey Homeowner’s Associations and Community Associations

 Where’s your money going?
 Is the community in disrepair?
 Are architectural restrictions not being adhered to correctly?
 Are members being notified about meetings?
 Are you being refused your legal right to review financial documents associated with the HOA?
 Is the Board of Directors acting in a “capricious and arbitrary” manner?